Yellow-May/Yellow-May/README.md

 # Hello There 👋

-## I am Onyekwere Precious, a Full stack developer
+## I am Onyekwere Precious, a Full stack web developer

-- ReactJs with Typescript, NextJs as well as Nodejs!, feel free to ask me about them 💬
+- ReactJs with Typescript, NextJs, VueJs, Svelte as well as Nodejs!, feel free to ask me about them 💬
 - I have a fancy for css so feel free to reach out for collaborations and projects as well
 - I am currently working 🔭 on a social media app https://github.com/Yellow-May/postiegram, give it a star while you are there 😄
-- I am currently learning about Testing, Storybook, Vuejs, Socket.io and React Native 🌱
+- I am currently learning about Containers, CICD, and Testing 🌱

 ## Contact Details